 Gate latches can be easy or somewhat difficult to operate.
 Make sure you like the device on the boat you buy.

 It is surprising how many pontoon boats are on the market that have no bow deck.
 That is to say that the fencing or superstructure goes right up to the bow so there is no deck upon which to walk to tie-up or to set an anchor.
-Obviously this has been done to maximize seating space and keep costs down.
+Obviously, this has been done to maximize seating space and keep costs down.
 That is a trade-off we don’t recommend.
-Every boat needs a bow deck, and 12” in the minimum fore and aft for this purpose.
+Every boat needs a bow deck and a 12” (0.3 m) minimum fore-and-aft measurement for this purpose.

 Required for Safety.
-Nevertheless, there are times -- even on protected lakes when going from marina to marina -- when an anchor might be a required item of safety equipment.
+Nevertheless, there are times — even on protected lakes when going from marina to marina — when an anchor might be a required item of safety equipment.
 What if the engine fails and the boat is being blown onto a rocky shore, a marina, or toward a dam on a water reservoir?
 What if the boat is being used in a river, the engine has failed, and the current is strong?
-The times when an anchor is a necessity are too numerous to mention.
+The times when an anchor is necessary are too numerous to mention.

-Further, there is no boating pleasure quite so fine as anchoring in a cove for lunch, or anchoring for sundown cocktails with family and friends.
-How do you do that without an anchor?
+Further, there is no boating pleasure quite so fine as anchoring in a cove for lunch or anchoring for sundown cocktails with family and friends.
+It cannot be done without an anchor.

 We recommend that the forward, portside seat locker be used as the dedicated anchor locker.
 Be careful to keep the rode coiled properly and not tangled with the anchor.
 Most pontoon boats have small cleats for mooring lines on the two corners of the bow, and they will have to do, as we almost never see a proper anchor cleat on the bow centerline.
 We would like to see a stout pull-up cleat for this purpose.
 Alternatively, a bridle using the port and starboard cleats will probably work best.

-The American Boat and Yacht Council (ABYC) guidelines call for a re-boarding ladders on all boats to extend 22” below the waterline.
+The American Boat and Yacht Council (ABYC) guidelines call for a re-boarding ladder on all boats to extend 22” (0.56 m) below the waterline.
 So that is the minimum requirement.
 Additionally, we’ve seen ladders made from sturdier material and larger stanchions with heavier-duty grabrails.
-Not everyone is an agile 150-pound teenager and having a heavy-duty ladder makes it easier for a larger number of people to use it.
+Not everyone is an agile 150-lb.
+(68 kg) teenager and having a heavy-duty ladder makes it easier for a larger number of people to use it.